 Criminal Records

-Individuals with criminal records wishing to enter Canada can apply for a waiver.
-This should be done 3 - 4 weeks in advance of the intended visit.
 It should be noted that Driving Under the Influence convictions are considered a criminal offense in Canada.
 Individuals with criminal records without waivers can be refused entry.
 Contact the nearest port of entry Canada Immigration office for more information.

 [Top]